Tom Osborne: Early life

 Born and raised in Hastings, a town in rural central Nebraska, Osborne was a star athlete at Hastings High School in football, basketball, and track.
 As a senior in 1955, he was named Nebraska High School Athlete of The Year by the Omaha World-Herald.
 He graduated from Hastings College with a BA in history in 1959.
-Osborne earned a Master's degree in educational psychology in 1963 and completed his doctorate in 1965, both at Nebraska.
+Osborne earned a Master's degree in educational psychology in 1963 and completed his doctorate in 1965, both at the University of Nebraska.
 Osborne's first job at the university was counselor in the Selleck Quadrangle, where he oversaw a floor of freshmen football players.
 He also served in the Nebraska Army National Guard from 1960 to 1966.

 Playing career

 At Hastings, Osborne quarterbacked the football team and became the first male athlete in Nebraska to be named both the high school (1955) and college (1959) athlete of the year by the Omaha World-Herald.
-He was also the 1958 recipient of the Emil S. Liston Award, which was given annually to the most outstanding NAIA junior basketball player who displayed high athletic and scholastic achievement.
+He was also the 1958 recipient of the Emil S. Liston Award, which was given annually to the most outstanding National Association of Intercollegiate Athletics NAIA junior basketball player who displayed high athletic and scholastic achievement.

 San Francisco 49ers

-Osborne was selected in the nineteenth round (222nd overall) of the 1959 NFL Draft by the San Francisco 49ers.
+Osborne was selected in the nineteenth round (222nd overall) of the 1959 NFL draft by the San Francisco 49ers.
 He was eventually released by the 49ers without playing in a regular season game.